 Norway and Europe’s northernmost point is Knivskjellodden on Magerøya.
 The country is located in northwestern Europe with coast to the Atlantic in the west and the North Arctic Ocean in the north.
 The country borders Sweden in the east and Finland and Russia in the northeast.

 The landscape is dominated by the Scandinavian mountain range and by large high plateaus.
 The highest mountains are found in Jotunheimen with more than a hundred peaks over 2,000 meters.
 The 265 km long coast is the disintegration of a large number of deep fjords, which are surrounded by mountains and mountains.
 Less than a quarter of the land area is wooded and almost three percent is cultivated, mainly in the southeast and in the river valleys.
 Six percent of the land area is covered by lakes and streams.

-Norway is divided into Eastern Norway, Southern Norway, Western Norway, Trøndelag and Northern Norway.
+As one of countries that start with N, Norway is divided into Eastern Norway, Southern Norway, Western Norway, Trøndelag and Northern Norway.
 Lowland areas are found in Trøndelag around the Trondheim Fjord and in Sørlandet.
 Vestlandet is largely covered by glaciers (glaciers). Østlandet is characterized by long valleys, which run in a southerly and south-easterly direction.
 Perhaps the best known is Gudbrandsdalen.

 |Cultivated land||2.7 %|

 |Land area||323802 km 2|

 |Death rate||8.12 per 1000 residents|

 |Energy consumption per resident||6486.5 kg. oil per resident|